 Open surgery may be necessary and, in some cases, may be associated with better results than arthroscopy.
 Open surgery often can be done through small incisions of just a few inches.

-Recovery and rehabilitation is related to the type of surgery performed inside the shoulder, rather than whether there was an arthroscopic or open surgical procedure.
+Recovery and rehabilitation are related to the type of surgery performed inside the shoulder, rather than whether there was an arthroscopic or open surgical procedure.

 As you can see, the shoulder is extremely complex, with a design that provides maximum mobility and range of motion.
 Besides big lifting jobs, the shoulder joint is also responsible for getting the hand in the right position for any function.
 When you realize all the different ways and positions we use our hands every day, it is easy to understand how hard daily life can be when the shoulder isn’t working well.